Canto-Network/docs/user-guides/lending-and-borrowing/README.md

 # Lending & Borrowing

-The Canto Lending Market allows your to supply and borrow assets, including LP tokens received from the Canto LP Interface.
+The Canto Lending Market allows you to supply and borrow assets, including LP tokens received from the Canto LP Interface.
 You can access the Canto Lending Market [here](https://lending-canto-testnet.netlify.app/).&#x20;

 ## Supplying Tokens